utmapp/docs.getutm.app/guides/windows.md

 10. Follow the Windows installer.
 If you have issues with the mouse, press the mouse capture button in the toolbar to send mouse input directly.
 Press Control+Option together to exit mouse capture mode.
 Sometimes, due to driver issues, you can enter and exit capture mode and the mouse cursor works normally again.

 ### Installing the Microsoft Store and UWP apps (optional)
 {: .label .label-yellow }
 **WIP**
 1. Google the UWP apps (or any other apps available in the Microsoft Store) of interest to find its official download link from Microsoft.
     - For example, if you wanted to download Windows Photo app, the following link is what you're looking for:
         - https://apps.microsoft.com/store/detail/microsoft-photos/9WZDNCRFJBH4?hl=en-us&gl=us
 2. Navigate to the [Online link generator for Microsoft Store](https://store.rg-adguard.net/), input your link in the searchbox, and click on the checkbox.
-    - The site will provide \*.appx dependencies needed for your app work.
+    - The site will provide \*.appx dependencies needed for your to app work.
 3. Download all the \*.appx files corresponding to your Windows architecture along with the .Msixbundle file associated with your app.
     - For example, if you want to install the Photos app on Windows 11 arm64, you would need to download these files:
       - Microsoft.NET.Native.Framework...arm64...appx